wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 = Can I use the push notification service with my app? =

 The push notification service offered is not exclusive to Mobiloud apps.
 You can request an account at push@50pixels.com.
 We provide a free hosted service allowing you to send unlimited push notifications to iOS devices, subject to fair usage limits.
 Simple APIs allow you to connect to our remote service with a few lines of code.

+= Why should I use Mobiloud for my blog, rather than a mobile template? =

+Mobiloud is a native app, meaning it can draw on the full capabilities of modern smartphones.
+It's the optimal solution for a more responsive user experience, with smoother screen transitions and higher performance than web-based templates.

+Unlike web templates, Mobiloud also allows you to:
+* Promote your app on the App Store - a great way to exponentially increase readership
+* Sync your content to user's phones for offline viewing
+* Use push notifications to alert your users to new content - even when the app isn't open!

+Using the Mobiloud platform we can quickly and efficiently provide native apps for your blog or brand at an affordable price, mitigating the usual disadvantages of going native.

 = I've found a bug, would you like to provide feedback or have a suggestion. =